$L^p$ improving properties and maximal estimates for certain multilinear averaging operators: Proof of Theroem

-satisfies multilinear estimates of Theorem~\ref{thm-lac}. \end{lemma} Note that the assertions of the lemma follows directly by the proof of Lemma~\ref{lem-m2} and the assumption, respectively.
-Since we already proved Lemmas~\ref{lem-qba esti} and \ref{lem-smoothing} for general $m$, Theorem~\ref{thm-lac} holds under the assumption that $N$ cases hold for $N=2,\dots,m-1$.
+Since we already proved Lemmas~\ref{lem-qba esti} and \ref{lem-smoothing} for general $m$, together with \eqref{230102_1603} we show that Theorem~\ref{thm-lac} holds for $m$-linear lacunary maximal averages under the assumption that $N$ cases hold for $N=2,\dots,m-1$.
 This closes the induction hence proves the theorem.